-If you get services that are excluded (not covered), you must pay for them yourself. except under the specific conditions listed below.
+If you get services that are excluded (not covered), you must pay for them yourself except under the specific conditions listed below.
 Even if you receive the excluded services at an emergency facility, the excluded services are still not covered, and our plan will not pay for them.
-The only exception is if the service is appealed and decided: upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
+The only exception is if the service is appealed and decided upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
 (For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 5.3 in this document.)

-Not covered under any Covered only under Services not covered by Medicare specific conditions condition Acupuncture Available for people with chronic low back pain under certain circumstances.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
 Refer to the "Acupuncture for chronic low back pain" benefit in the Medical Benefits Chart in Section 2.1 for details.
-Any non-emergency or nonurgent care received outside of the United States and the U.S. Territories Cosmetic surgery or · Covered in cases of an procedures accidental injury or for improvement of the functioning of a malformed body member. · Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Diagnostic services performed in a chiropractor's office Drugs for the treatment of sexual dysfunction, including erectile dysfunction, impotence and anorgasmy or hyporgasmy
+Any non-emergency or non- urgent care received outside of the United States and the U.S. Territories

+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
+Custodial care Not covered under any Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing. condition Diagnostic services performed in a chiropractor's office Not covered under any condition Drugs for the treatment of sexual dysfunction, including erectile dysfunction, impotence and anorgasmy or hyporgasmy Not covered under any condition Equipment or supplies that condition the air, heating pads, hot water bottles, wigs and their care, support stockings and other primarily non-medical equipment Not covered under any condition

-Services not covered by Not covered under any Covered only under Medicare condition specific conditions Equipment or supplies that condition the air, heating pads, hot water bottles, wigs and their care, support stockings and other primarily non-medical equipment Experimental medical and surgical procedures, May be covered by Original equipment, and medications Medicare under a Medicareapproved clinical research Experimental procedures study or by our plan.
-(See and items are those items Chapter 3, Section 5 for and procedures determined more information on clinical by Original Medicare to not research studies.) be generally accepted by the medical community Fees charged for care by your immediate relatives or members of your household Full-time nursing care in your home Home-delivered meals After your inpatient stay in a hospital, you are eligible to receive a one-week course of meals, at no extra cost to you.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Experimental medical and surgical procedures, equipment, and medications May be covered by Original Medicare under a Medicare- Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community approved clinical research study or by our plan.
+(See Chapter 3, Section 5 for more information on clinical research studies.)
+Fees charged for care by your immediate relatives or members of your household Not covered under any condition Full-time nursing care in your home Not covered under any condition Home-delivered meals After your inpatient stay in a hospital, you are eligible to receive a one-week course of meals, at no extra cost to you.
 You will receive two meals a day for seven days delivered to your home.
-Homemaker services include basic household assistance, including light housekeeping or light meal preparation Immunizations for foreign travel purposes Naturopath services (uses natural or alternative Although naturopath treatments) services are not covered, acupuncture is covered under specific conditions.
+Homemaker services include basic household assistance, including light housekeeping or light meal preparation Not covered under any condition Immunizations for foreign travel purposes Not covered under any condition Naturopath services (uses natural or alternative Not covered under any condition treatments) Although naturopath services are not covered, acupuncture is covered under specific conditions.
 See above.